scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## draft-dekater-scion-pki-13
 {:numbered="false"}

-- Draftforge review
+- Draftforge review, sort terminology alphabetically
+- Rename Voting AS to Voter and clarify that it does not require an AS number
 - remove trust Hierarchy subsection and redundant code block
+- "Trust Model": reword and shorten section about monopoly/oligopoly
+- "Trust as a function" and "Trust Hierarchy": remove redundant sections, since concepts are also explained elsewhere
-- Certificate validity recommendations: align to current practice
+- Certificate validity: align maximum validity recommendations to current practice, clarify margin for AS certificate renewal
-- TRC: introduce introduce language tags ({{BCP47}}) and localizedDescriptions, introduce more sequence limits in ASN.1 and recommend maximum size.
+- "Regular Voting Certificate" and "Sensitive Voting Certificate": merge two nearly identical sections into one
+- issuerUniqueID and subjectUniqueID: merge two nearly identical sections into one
 - `authorityKeyIdentifier` Extension: clarify support for `authorityCertIssuer` and `authorityCertSerialNumber` attributes
+- pathLenConstraint: clarify it MUST be set
+- authoritativeASes: improve wording to clarify their role and how they are provisioned with TRCs
+- TRC: introduce introduce language tags ({{BCP47}}) and localizedDescriptions, introduce more sequence limits in ASN.1 and recommend a maximum size.
+- "Certification Path - Trust Anchor Pool" replace python pseudocode with a list of steps
 - Issuing Control Plane AS Certificates: clarify signatures in case of automatic renewal
-- Rename Voting AS to Voter and clarify that it does not require an AS number
+- PKI Availability: mention need to ensure time sync, and that there should be multiple Authoritative ASes
+- Signing Ceremony: remove normative language from appendix

 ## draft-dekater-scion-pki-12
 {:numbered="false"}